Community of the Holy Family: Decline

-In January 1997 the last remaining three sisters moved to Malling Abbey in Kent and lived in the gatehouse, alongside the resident Benedictine community.
-Two of the sisters died in 2002 and 2006, leaving just Sr Jean Beare CHF.
-The community closed with the death of Sr Jean on 27 November 2010.
+In January 1997 the remaining three sisters moved to Malling Abbey in Kent to live in the gatehouse alongside the resident Benedictine community.
+Two of the sisters died in 2002 and 2006.
+The community closed with the death of Sister Jean Beare CHF on 27 November 2010.

-Sister Julia Bolton Holloway, educated by the nuns of the Community, with a doctorate in Medieval Studies from Berkeley, joined them for their final four years at Holmhurst St Mary, and following the closure of the Order she continues the ethos of the Mother Foundress for education and ecumenism, as a solitary hermit in Florence, Italy.
-Subsequently, she developed a teaching ministry amongst gypsy families around Florence.
+Sister Julia Bolton Holloway, educated by the nuns of the Community, with a doctorate in Medieval Studies from Berkeley, joined them for their final four years at Holmhurst St Mary, and following the closure of the Order she continues the ethos of the Mother Foundress for education and ecumenism, as a solitary hermit in Florence, Italy, where she is custodian of the English Cemetery, Florence.
+She developed a teaching ministry among Roma families around Florence.

 Revival

-In April 2020, with permission of Sister Julia Bolton Holloway and the Diocese of Chichester, Sister Abigail Lilly rechartered the order in the Diocese of West Virginia in the Episcopal Church (United States).
-The revived Order seeks to develop a range of teaching and educational ministries.
-Sister Julia Bolton Holloway, still living and working in Italy, is now the Mother Superior of the Order.
+In April 2020, with permission of Sister Julia Bolton Holloway and the Diocese of Chichester, Sister Abigail Lilly rechartered the order.
+The revived Order sought to develop a range of teaching and educational ministries; and Sister Julia Bolton Holloway, still living and working in Italy, was the adviser of the Order.

+In 2023, the sisters of the Community of the Holy Family voted to leave the Anglican Communion.
+It works independently within the independent sacramental movement and is a partner of the Agape Fellowship of Greater Atlanta.
+It has developed feministic and mystical approaches to worship and ministry and created a campus ministry programme.
+The order still has independent relationships with some local Episcopal churches.